 What are the best types of office layout?

-Experiment with different layouts until you find one that best compliments your workflow.
+Experiment with different design ideas until you find one that best complements your workflow.
 Try using one of these layouts:

 Open Office Layout